 Jennifer Hewitt, RMT

 Jennifer joined the RMTAO in 2005 as a student member.
-After graduating from the Canadian College of Massage and Hydrotherapy in 2007 she has been working within a busy rehab setting as well as running a home-based clinic: RMT4HLTH.
-Jenn has been working on completing the RMTAO Certificate of Excellence and will shortly begin a Sport Massage Diploma.
+After graduating from the Canadian College of Massage and Hydrotherapy in 2007 she has been working within a busy rehab setting as well as running a home-based clinic: RMT4HLTH Massage Clinic.

-Jenn is currently volunteering time on the Georgian College Massage Therapy Advisory Committee and with a RMTAO working committee.
-Jenn is also the author/instructor of the WSIB portion of the RMTAO course: Insurance Reimbursements – a course designed to help RMTs navigate the WSIB system.
+Jenn is passionate about her field and dedicated to her community.
+She volunteers time as a member of the Georgian College Massage Therapy Program Advisory Committee and is the coordinator for the Barrie Community Based Network.
+Jenn is also the instructor of the WSIB portion of the RMTAO course: Insurance Reimbursements for RMTs – a course designed to help RMTs navigate the WSIB system.

 Victoria Johnson, RMT